 Although the findings of these reports provide an indication of the direction of travel, they are not specific to Southampton.
-Therefore, there continues to be a need for specific intelligence on the Southampton economy to complement wider regional analyses and to help drive strategic decision making on economic development.
+Therefore, there continues to be a need for specific intelligence on the Southampton economy to compliment wider regional analyses and to help drive strategic decision making on economic development.
 The Southampton Economic Assessment is intended to provide a baseline as to the strength of the Southampton economy, based on the administrative boundary of the local authority.
 It considers productivity and growth, business and enterprise, the job market, employment, skills and earnings.

 Further data on Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.